 6th Annual Race, Poverty, and Social Justice Conference

-Many Voices—One Community (MVOC) is now accepting proposals for workshops/breakout session at the Sixth Annual Race, Poverty, and Social Justice Conference(RPSJ), scheduled for Friday, January 24th and Saturday, January 25th, 2020 at University of Lynchburg in Lynchburg, VA.
+The conference will take place on Friday, January 24th and Saturday, January 25th, 2020 at the University of Lynchburg in Lynchburg, VA.
 The 2020 conference theme is Uprising: Organizing Justice in America.
-The proposal deadline is Wednesday, October 16th.

-Many Voices – One Community (MVOC) seeks to provide educational opportunities for those seeking to become better advocates for racial equity.
-Through workshops and keynote speakers, attendees learn about different approaches to forward racial and social justice and gain a deeper understanding of how to create a more equitable organizations and communities.
-One of the best ways to train our attendees is by drawing on the skills and expertise of those engaged in this work at a variety of levels and from a variety of perspectives.
+Many Voices – One Community (MVOC) seeks to provide educational opportunities for those wanting to become better advocates for racial equity.
+Through workshops and keynote speakers, attendees learn about different approaches to forward racial and social justice and gain a deeper understanding of how to create more equitable communities, institutions, and organizations.
+Attendees will gain knowledge and skills by drawing on the expertise of those engaged in this work at a variety of levels and from a variety of perspectives.

-Dynamic presenters and innovative sessions are crucial to the success of training at the conference.
-This Call for Proposals(CFP) will help us ensure that we offer workshops that explore different ways to address racial equity.
+Dynamic presenters and innovative sessions are important to the success of the conference.
+This Call for Proposals(CFP) will help us ensure that we offer workshops/breakout sessions that explore different ways to address racial and social justice.

 Tracks for Workshops